isomerpages/govtech-gobusiness/pages/blog/2022-02-21-post-digital-ic.md

 ### 1. Greater convenience for businesses and customers

 The Digital IC can easily replace all the typical functions that otherwise necessitates a physical IC for face-to-face identity verification.
 For example, banks can use the Digital IC to verify an existing customer’s identity if they’re looking to set up an account, and telecommunications firms can do the same prior to the establishment of a phone line.
-Businesses may also use the Digital IC to register visitors or contractors who need to enter commercial buildings, as well as to verify prooff identity, such as at private gyms or for sales of age-restricted goods.
+Businesses may also use the Digital IC to register visitors or contractors who need to enter commercial buildings, as well as to verify proof of identity, such as at private gyms or for sales of age-restricted goods.

-This allows businessesto avoid futile appointments  where customers forget to bring identification along and are unable to proceed with a service.
+This allows businesses to avoid futile appointments  where customers forget to bring identification along and are unable to proceed with a service.

 Better yet, both Singaporeans and long-term pass holders can be verified with the Digital IC.
 The latter group will find additional details displayed, including their pass status, pass expiry date and where relevant, the employer and sector.